-“What’s at 3:00?”
+“What’s at three?”

 country club, next town over.”
 He walked out the door, probably into nowhere.
 It’s impossible to prove if things really exist out of your view, she always thought.
 She looked for the address but couldn’t find it.
 It must have seeped into the granite of the counter.
-It didn’t matter anyways, because she would never drive to the next town over.
-The car seats got stiff and she can't listen to Idris for more than 15 minutes.
+It didn’t matter anyway, because she would never drive to the next town.
+The car seats got stiff and she couldn’t listen to Idris for more than 15 minutes.

-“Mrs. Foster.”
-She walked into the office drowning in fluorescent lights.
+She followed the man into an office drowning in fluorescent lights.
 Always cold.
-Patients would come and meet with Dr. Stein, but they would all get swallowed and never leave.
-He would claim they were just on the verge of a major breakthrough, so that each week they would continue to throw bags of money at him.
-Amber usually woke up, while Idris was driving her home.
+Patients would come and meet with Dr. Stein, but they all got swallowed and never left.
+He would claim they were on the verge of a major breakthrough so that each week they would continue to throw bags of money at him.
+Amber usually woke up while Idris was driving her home.
 She had never really been asleep, but therapy was her equivalent of napping.
 She melted into the soft brown cushions of Dr. Stein’s couch as he tried to unlock the door to her brain.
-There’s a whole flood behind those gates that he’ll never get to, but she lets him graze around and peek from the outside, pounding pounding pounding; she felt bad Christopher was spending all that money, and she wondered if she too had been swallowed.
+There was a whole flood behind those gates that he would never get to, but she let him graze around and peek from the outside, pounding pounding pounding; she felt bad Christopher was spending all that money, and she wondered if she too had been swallowed.
 She decided this session would be different, that she would fight the force trying to suck her in.
 Maybe, she thought, giving him a closer look would be healthy.
-Maybe he could poke and pry with his mental scalpels, and a real doctor examination could be good for her.
+Maybe he could poke and pry with his mental scalpels.
+A real doctor’s examination could be good for her.

 “And why are you trying to catch it?”